mwouts/jupytext/docs/faq.md

 ## Can I create a notebook from a text file?

 Certainly.
-Open your pre-existing scripts or Markdown files as notebooks with a click in Jupyter Notebook, and with the _Open as Notebook_ menu in JupyterLab.
+Open your pre-existing scripts or Markdown files as notebooks with the _Open as Notebook_ menu in JupyterLab.

-In Jupyter Notebook you can also create text notebooks with the _New Text Notebook_ menu.

 Output cells appear in the browser when you execute the notebook, but they are not written to the disk when you save the notebook.